 A healthy diet is balanced by the three macronutrients: protein, fat, and carbohydrates.
 All are essential sources of energy and micronutrients to help our bodies perform at their peak.
 Like protein and fat, not all choices are created equal when it comes to carbohydrates.

-A diet high in simple carbohydrates, carbs that are quickly converted to energy, can result in excess energy and result in unfavorable biomarker levels and health outcomes like metabolic diseases, diabetes, and high triglycerides.
+A diet high in simple carbohydrates—carbs that are quickly converted to energy—can result in excess calories and unfavorable shifts in biomarker levels and health outcomes.
+This can include metabolic diseases, diabetes, and high triglycerides.
 Simple carbohydrates are found in most processed foods, candies, and sugar-sweetened beverages.
 However, some natural foods such as fruit also have simple carbohydrates.

 Aside from the vitamins and minerals found in whole grains, fiber is the nutrient that makes complex carbohydrates so beneficial for improving overall health.
 Whole grains are high in one form of fiber in particular, soluble fiber.
 Soluble fiber is named for its ability to absorb water and swell in the GI tract.
-As soluble fiber moves throughout the body after we eat it, it slows the absorption of the simple sugars that were also included in the meal.
+As soluble fiber moves throughout the body after a meal or snack, it slows the absorption of the simple sugars that were also included in the meal.